6 Best Intrusion Detection & Prevention Systems for 2025

 IPS tools may also lead to more false positives because they have inferior detection capabilities than IDS.
 However, IDPS solutions incorporate the strengths of both systems into one product or suite of products.

-IDPS generally falls under two different types: host-based and network-based.
-Host-based IDPS is software deployed on the host that solely monitors traffic connecting to and from that host.
+IDPS generally has two types: host-based and network-based.
+Host-based IDPS is software deployed on the host that monitors traffic connecting to and from that host.
 It typically only protects a single, specific endpoint.
 In some cases, it may also scan system files stored on the host for unauthorized changes and processes running on the system.

 IDPS can help improve compliance and policy enforcement by enforcing policies that govern device connections to the network or internet, data transfer and storage for those devices, and data retention within systems.